BSc Radiology

 • You must have secured a minimum percentage.

-• To pursue BSc in Radiology in India, admission will be granted either based on merit or through entrance exams.
+• To pursue a BSc in Radiology in India, admission will be granted either based on merit or through entrance exams.

 Abroad